 The methodologies are well established and proportional to the nature, scale and complexity of the risks inherent in the business.
-There are no complicated policyholder behaviours or management actions to model.
+There are no complicated policyholder behaviours or management actions to model, and therefore any variation between reality and the modelling for policyholder behaviours or management actions is not a material source of uncertainty in the technical provisions.

 The valuation of technical provisions is based on certain economic (e.g. discount rates) and non-economic (e.g. termination rates) assumptions.
+The methodology makes allowance for future premiums within the contract boundary, and the assumptions (both economic and non-economic) determine the level of expected profits in future premiums which are allowed for in the valuation of the technical provisions.
 The economic assumptions are largely prescribed by the regulator with very limited uncertainty.
 The non-economic assumptions are set annually based on the experience investigation exercise.
 In setting these assumptions, we took into account Unum's past experience and the best forward looking view to reflect the long term nature of the technical provisions.
 Sensitivity analysis is carried out to identify the financial impact of alternative assumptions.